ghana04/prayer-research/markdown/01-matthew.md

 - **Where:** On the cross, in the middle of a time of intense suffering
 - **To whom:** The Father
-- **What:** Question
+- **What:** Lamentation
-- **Why:** Maybe to process the intense feelings of neglect associated with suffering, but certainly also to point to Christ as the fulfillment of Scripture
+- **Why:** Maybe to process the intense feelings of neglect associated with suffering, but certainly also to point to Himself as the fulfillment of Scripture
 - **How:** With a loud voice, also in Hebrew and using repetition, quoting OT Scripture